Header Background

 2. Identify Your Target Audience

-Identifying who your content should be targeting will help your strategists to determine what types of topics, ideas, and keywords you should cover.
+Distinguish specifically what type of audience you’re working to connect with so strategists can determine what types of topics, ideas, and keywords you should cover.
 It’ll also be your guiding light for content promotion.

-The first is for your primary audience.
+When targeting customers, your priority is to reach your primary audience.
 These are the people that are most likely to buy your product or use your services.
-They should be the primary focus of all the content you create, since they’re the people most likely to put money in the bank.

 How to format your customer personas

-Your secondary audience are those who are close to being a part of your primary audience, but they didn’t make the cut.
-They need more convincing content to become a customer.
+Your secondary audience are those who need more convincing content to become a customer.
 Your team will need to be more strategic in what they create for this particular group.

 Do this by sending a survey to your audience using Survey Monkey, Typeform, or Google Forms.